-Credential Stuffing Using automated tools to test stolen usernames and passwords from previous data breaches against multiple websites and services.
-Phishing Sending emails or text messages that appear to be legitimate but contain links or attachments that, when clicked, will take the victim to a fake website or download malware onto their computer.
+Credential Stuffing Using automated tools to test stolen usernames and passwords from previous data breaches against multiple websites and services. , y , y , y Phishing Sending emails or text messages that appear to be legitimate but contain links or attachments that, when clicked, will take the victim to a fake website or download malware onto their computer.
 Contexting/Vishing Using phone-based social engineering, such as posing as technical support representatives, customers, or other trusted individuals, to gain the victim's trust and access credentials.
+Threat of Harm Some threat groups are using fear mongering tactics to gain access to victim credentials.
+These tactics include doxxing personal information, physical harm, and the distribution of compromising material.
 Security Vulnerabilities Exploiting unpatched or zero-day software vulnerabilities to deliver malware or otherwise capture user credentials or hijack active user sessions.
-SIM Swapping Tricking or bribing a mobile operator employee to port the phone number of a trusted identity to the threat actor, enabling the interception of multi-factor authentication (MFA) codes.
+SIM Swapping Tricking or bribing a mobile operator employee to port the phone number of a user or administrator to the threat actor, enabling the interception of multi-factor authentication (MFA) codes.
+Deepfake Impersonation Using generative AI to impersonate the likeness or voice of a legitimate user to defeat biometric verification measures.

-Deepfake Impersonation

-Using generative AI to impersonate the likeness or voice of a trusted identity to defeat biometric verification measures.

-While most organizations already take steps to prevent these and other account takeover methods from succeeding, the reality is that none of these approaches are 100 percent bulletproof.
+While most organizations already take steps to prevent these and other account takeover methods from succeeding, the reality is that none of these approaches infallable.
 And once a threat actor has access to legitimate credentials, further attack escalation becomes extremely difficult to distinguish from legitimate usage.